Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 Dynamic resolution reduces the workload on the GPU, which helps maintain a stable target frame rate.
 The High Definition Render Pipeline (HDRP) uses dynamic resolution to lower the resolution of the render targets that the main rendering passes use.
 To do this, HDRP uses hardware dynamic resolution, if the platform supports it, otherwise it uses a software version.
 The main difference is that, for hardware dynamic resolution, the hardware treats the render targets up until the back buffer as being of the scaled size.
 This means that is is faster to clear the render targets.

+Hardware Dynamic resolution is supported on:

+- On all Console platforms supported by HDRP.
+- On PC only with DX12 and Metal.

 When you enable dynamic resolution, HDRP allocates render targets to accommodate the maximum resolution possible.
 Then, HDRP rescales the viewport accordingly, so it can render at varying resolutions.
 At the end of each frame, HDRP upscales the result of the scaled rendering to match the back buffer resolution.
 Regardless of which method HDRP uses to process dynamic resolution, either hardware or software, it still uses a software method to upscale the result.
 The method HDRP uses is defined in the **Upscale Filter**.

 ![](Images/DynamicResolution1.png)